sanjuumahabal/Flask-Task-Manager-Application/README.md

-# Flask-Task-Manager-Application
+# Flask Task Manager

-This is a simple Python Flask based web application for task management
+A simple task management application built with Flask.

+## Features
+- Add new tasks
+- View all tasks
+- Delete completed tasks

+## Setup and Installation

+1. Clone the repository
+2. Install dependencies: